"There are one or two slightly offensive suggestions scattered amid the more complimentary phrases but I am prepared to rise above that if you are."

 "An incredibly charming individual full of the most lovable oddities and idiosyncrasies, Ms Samantha Mann will have you laughing, crying and questioning your own faults and habits...
 A beautiful portrait of a woman exploring the details of her life, [Charles] Adrian delivers a heartfelt and comedic performance which shines with generosity, instinct, and a beautifully precise character."

-Review of Stories About Love, Death & A Rabbit at the 2018 Edmonton Fringe Festival by Roger Levesque, for the Edmonton Journal:
+Review of Stories About Love, Death & A Rabbit at the 2018 Edmonton Fringe Festival by Roger Levesque, in the Edmonton Journal:

 "You get the sense the Fringe tour packs high excitement for a single librarian who is feeling the sands of time slip away.
 Her poetry is sharply minimalist, and you have to wonder why she’s having dreams of terror (material for a sequel perhaps?).
 [Mann’s] rabbit mimes are just nutty, but when she slips on her tap shoes to knock out Ain’t Misbehavin’ you can’t help reveling in her understated talents."